iansinnott/react-boilerplate/README.md

 This is fairly vague because there is not currently one surefire way to deploy every type of application you might want.
 Maybe you want to run on AWS.
 Maybe it's a static site and you're happy hosting on Surge.sh.
 The problem is there isn't just one way, so it's hard to define a `deploy` command that's both effective and flexible.

-The solution I propose is to create a Dockerfile that can be used to build an app that can run anywhere Docker is running.
+The solution I'm leaning towards is to create a Dockerfile that can be used to build an app that can run anywhere Docker is running.

-### Running a production database in dev

-It is currently possible to easily run Mongo in the background during development using `gulp mongod`.
-I'd like to add similar support for Postgres and make it easy to switch between the two.

 ## Troubleshooting